Skip to main content

 Users have the right to lodge a complaint with the President of the Polish Personal Data Protection Office (ul.
 Stawki 2, 00-193 Warsaw, uodo.gov.pl).

-Data export scope: the personal data export available via the API (POST /api/account/export) covers account data, connected account metadata, consent history, publication history, and template metadata.
+Data export scope: the personal data export available via the API (POST /api/account/export) after sign-in and fresh MFA covers account data, connected account metadata, Google Business Profile location metadata linked to the user's Google accounts, consent history, publication history, and template metadata.
+Google location export includes only minimized fields needed for portability and verification; it does not include the internal google_location.id, tokens, raw provider responses, diagnostics, or locations not linked to the user's Google accounts.
 Data exports do not include VAT invoices – these are available exclusively in the billing history at /billing after signing in, due to legal obligations regarding tax document retention.

 9. Automated Decision-Making and Profiling